 It offers a minimum tensile strength of 510 N/mm2, a minimum 0.2% yield stress of 370 N/mm2, and a minimum elongation of 25%.

 BS4 T45 to BS5 T100 is commonly called T45 steel.
-It has been popular for a long time, being used in multiple applications.
+It has been popular for a long time, being used in multiple applications, especially for FIA and stage rally racing.
 It is stronger than mild steel tubing and is even used in the aerospace industry.

 T45 is ideal for cars for racing events.
 It is carbon-manganese steel of very high tensile strength.
-That means that a thinner wall thickness of this variant can make a sufficiently strong roll cage.
+That means that a thinner wall thickness of this variant can make a sufficiently strong roll cage (when allowed by regulations for your racing application).
 It is much stronger than regular mild steel.

 It offers a minimum tensile strength of 700-900 N/mm2, minimum 0.2% yield stress of 620 N/mm2, and a minimum elongation of 15%.